msuscens/Kitty-Masters/README-Implementation&LearningLog.md

     to a new version.)
     b.
 Redeploy to the Ropsten network, using truffle console (alla step 18):

+    ON TUES 6th July PM and WED 7th July AM :  Ran migrate several times with numerous fails at different stages (for unknown reasons).
+Until the truffle migrate below completed - but only new proxies deployed!???

         MMB:KittyMasters Mark$ truffle console --network ropsten
         truffle(ropsten)> truffle migrate --reset